Saraswathi Mahal Library

 Saraswathi Mahal Library, also called Thanjavur Maharaja Serfoji's Saraswathi Mahal Library is a library located in Thanjavur (Tanjore), Tamil Nadu, India.
-It is one of the oldest libraries in Asia established during 16th century by Nayakar kings of Thanjavur and has on display a rare collection of Palm leaf manuscripts and paper written in Tamil and Sanskrit and a few other indigenous languages of india (especially southern regional languages).
+It is one of the oldest subsisting libraries in Asia established during 16th century by the Nayak kings of Thanjavur and has on display a rare collection of Palm leaf manuscripts and paper written in Tamil and Sanskrit and a few other indigenous languages of india (especially southern regional languages).
 The collection comprises well over 49,000 volumes, though only a tiny fraction of these are on display.
 The library has a complete catalog of holdings, which is being made available online.
 Some rare holdings can be viewed on site by prior arrangement.
 Encyclopedia Britannica mentions the library as the "Most remarkable library of India".

 History

 The Saraswathi Mahal library was started by Nayak Kings of Tanjavur as a Royal Library for the private intellectual enrichment of Kings and their family of Thanjavur (see Nayaks of Tanjore) who ruled from 1535 CE till 1676 CE.
 The Maratha rulers who captured Thanjavur in 1675 promoted local culture and further developed the Royal Palace Library until 1855.
 Most notable among the Maratha Kings was Serfoji II (1798–1832), who was an eminent scholar in many branches of learning and the arts.
-In his early age Sarfoji studied under the influence of the German Reverent Schwartz, and learned many languages including English, French, Italian and Latin.
+In his early age Sarfoji studied under the influence of the German missonary Christian Friedrich Schwartz, and learned many languages including English, French, Italian and Latin.
 He enthusiastically took special interest in the enrichment of the Library, employing many Pandits to collect, buy and copy a vast number of works from all renowned Centres of Sanskrit learning in Northern India and other far-flung areas.

 During 1918 the Saraswathi Mahal Library was open to public.
 The Library is located within the campus of Tanjavur palace.